-7.1 Awards - It is the policy of SVAA to present awards based primarily on wonloss standings.
+Awards - It is the policy of SVAA to present awards based primarily on won-loss standings.

-7.2 Division/Playoffs - Awards will be presented to the regular season division champion(s).
+5.2 Division/Playoffs - Awards will be presented to the regular season division champion(s).
 For the purpose of awards the division champion will be determined by won-loss record only.
 In the event of a tie, Co-Champion awards will be presented at this level.
-These awards will be presented at the appropriate Super Bowl game.

 Playoff awards will be presented to: 1.
 Tournament Winner and 2.
 Tournament Finalist (runner-up).
 A regular season "division winner" that becomes a "tournament winner" will receive the "Tournament Winner" award only.
 A regular season "division winner" that does not become a "tournament winner" will receive the "division winner" award.
 No team will receive more than one award for competition.
-Super Bowl will be played until a winner is declared.